50 per cent for all exams

 Examiners have reviewed the questions included in study materials by our official publishers BPP Learning Media and Kaplan Publishing.
 So, by using these texts, you can be confident that you are practising questions of the right type and standard.

-A pilot paper is also available for each of the exams in both paper- and computer-based formats.
-Furthermore, after each session, the examiner for papers F1 to F3 produces a report that releases up to three questions in which students performed badly, together with an explanation of what went wrong.
+A pilot exam is also available for each of the exams.
+Furthermore, after each session, the examiner produces a report that releases up to three questions in which students performed badly in each exam, together with an explanation of what went wrong.
 Over time this will become a useful bank of additional questions.

-Papers must be taken in line with the following module order.
-However, you can attempt the papers within each module in any order:
+Exams must be taken in line with the following module order, however you can attempt the exams within each module in any order:

-If your status allows you to enter for papers across modules, please remember that you must complete the papers in order and enter for outstanding papers in your current module if you wish to enter to sit papers in the next module.
+If your status allows you to enter for exams across modules, please remember that you must complete the exams in order and enter for outstanding exams in your current module if you wish to enter to sit exams in the next module.

-For example, you may have already passed papers F1 and F2.
-You can enter for papers F3 and F4 at the same time, but you would not be allowed to only enter for F4.
+For example, you may have already passed the Accountant in Business (AB) and Management Accounting (MA) exams.
+You can enter for the Financial Accounting (FA) and Corporate and Business Law (LW) exams at the same time, but you would not be allowed to only enter for Corporate and Business Law (LW).